amnashah110/amnashah110/README.md

-### 👋 Hello, I'm Amna Shah.
+# 👋 Hello, I'm Amna Shah
-I'm a student at FAST NUCES.

-📚 Currently, I'm pursuing my Bachelor's degree in Computer Science.
+I'm a student at FAST NUCES, currently pursuing my Bachelor's degree in Computer Science.

 📫 You can reach me at amnashah834@gmail.com.

-"Code is like humor.
+> "Code is like humor.
 When you have to explain it, it's bad." - Cory House

 <!--
 **amnashah110/amnashah110** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.